xrrocha/filer/README.md

 ---

 **Intrigued?
-Interested but skeptical?** Take a look at [Filer's vision in a nutshell](./docs/vision-in-a-nutshell.md) (somewhat long: ~20 pages).
-The brave and the curious may also want to peruse the  [Filer's complete vision](./docs/vision.md) (decidedly long: worth-reading 56 pages exploring the 40-year arc from UNIFILE to Prevayler to Filer, and why this convergence moment matters).
+Interested but skeptical?** Take a look at [Filer's vision in a nutshell](./docs/vision-in-a-nutshell.md).
+The brave and the curious may also want to peruse the  [Filer's complete vision](./docs/vision.md) ([PDF](./docs/vision.pdf)) (longer but worth-reading as it explores the 40-year arc from UNIFILE to Prevayler to Filer, and why this convergence moment matters).

 In a hurry?
 Keep reading!